jleung51/utilities/python_modules/slack_messenger/README.md

 ### Slack Setup

 [Create a Slackbot bot](https://api.slack.com/bot-users) in the Slack team you want to send Slack messages to.
-Once you are finished the setup, navigate to the _Integration Settings_ section (if you lost the page, it's located at `App Directory > Browse Apps > Custom Integrations > Bots`) and save the API Token displayed there.
-You will need this API token to authenticate your bot.
+Once you are finished the setup, navigate to the [_Custom Integrations_](https://jleung-services.slack.com/apps/manage/custom-integrations) page (you can navigate to it through `App Directory > Manage > Custom Integrations`).
+Click on the bots section and edit the configuration of the bot you created.
+Save the API Token displayed there; this will be necessary to authenticate your bot.

 Invite your Slack bot to the channel they should send a message to.